OpenTermsArchive/contrib-versions/Att/Terms of Service.md

 Fax: (919) 319-8154
 E-mail: copyright@att.com

-**Contact Information:** Any notification that AT&T sends to its Customers pursuant to this AUP will be sent via e-mail to the e-mail address on file with AT&T, or may be in writing to Customer's address of record.It is Customer's responsibility to promptly notify AT&T of any change of contact information.
+**Contact Information:** Any notification that AT&T sends to its Customers pursuant to this AUP will be sent via e-mail to the e-mail address on file with AT&T, or may be in writing to Customer's address of record.
+It is Customer's responsibility to promptly notify AT&T of any change of contact information.

 _Effective Date: October 15, 2008_